d-bl/MAE-gf/README.md

 # MAE-gf
-Many Attractive Examples for Groundforge.
+Additional examples for Groundforge.
+The examples are complete with stitches.